 - Time tracking

 - Meal and break periods

 HR needs to constantly revisit these policies to check if there is any tweak, update, or change is needed.

 HR roles and responsibilities also include performance management.
 Facilitated by HR with the help of line managers, performance management is a tool that monitors the progress and evaluates employees’ attitude, work, efficiency, and effectiveness.
 This process is ongoing and generally involves a variety of integrated activities, including setting SMART (specific, measurable, achievable, relevant, and time-bound) objectives and creating a personal development plan to achieve the set goals, assessing and reviewing progress of the plan and helping employees develop skills, knowledge, and abilities to reach their goals.

+By leveraging Performance Management Tools like Software or Tracking Systems, organizations can effectively facilitate performance management processes.
 For 93% of employees, professional growth is a priority.
 Through performance management, employees are given a chance to grow professionally.
 This helps create a positive work environment and boost employee loyalty.